The lockdown has ended and we are back home quarantined in our apartment.

 Movement outdoors in New Zealand is limited to immediate neighbourhood, supermarkets, pharmacies and gas stations.

-We are in the village of Rangataua in the Central North Island – famous for carrots, hiking and skiing in the winter when the snow obliges.
+We are in the village of Rangataua in the Central North Island – famous for carrots, hiking and skiing when the snow obliges.

 This is a chance to get to know this small place that normally looks unoccupied but now, as we are all similarly confined within a small area, looks a lot busier – well now we do actually meet other people (at a safe distance) when out for a walk, unlike any other time I have been here.